People / Faculty

 - e: email@example.com

 Before joining the Berkeley faculty, Damon Young was assistant professor and postdoctoral scholar in the Society of Fellows at the University of Michigan.
-Other honors include a DAAD fellowship (2010-11), the Norman Jacobson Memorial Teaching Award (2012) and the UC President's Society of Fellows, as well as the University of Sydney Medal.
+Other honors include the ACLA Helen Tartar First Book Subvention Prize, for Making Sex Public; a DAAD fellowship (2010-11), the Norman Jacobson Memorial Teaching Award (2012) and the UC President's Society of Fellows, as well as the University of Sydney Medal.
 With Ramzi Fawaz, he is co-founder of the group "Sexual Politics, Sexual Poetics" (queerandnow.tumblr.com/mission).